Home » Dinner Recipes » Chicken » Shrimp Curry

 white bowl with shrimp curry and indian chicken curryPin

 Indian shrimp curry is one of my favorite dishes to make when I am craving something different.
 This keto shrimp curry is low in carbs but doesn’t lack in flavor.
 Bold, creamy, and downright addictive.
-You can serve any Indian chicken curry or shrimp curry over regular rice or for a lower carb option reach for cauliflower rice.
+You can serve any Indian chicken curry or shrimp curry over regular rice, or for a lower-carb option, reach for cauliflower rice.

 This recipe can be made with chicken, shrimp, or both!
+It is also naturally gluten-free.

 bowl of shrimp curry close upPin